RuihanGao/gps/README.md

 * [`glob` module](https://docs.python.org/2/library/glob.html)

 ## 5.9
-1. Write the script to read the kitti dataset and label the points
+1. Write the script to read the kitti dataset and label the points. <br/>
+load the file, parse into dictionary, calculate 3D bounding box, render for display (convert from matplot to opencv).
 2. [kitti 3D object dataset explained](https://medium.com/test-ttile/kitti-3d-object-detection-dataset-d78a762b5a4)

 *Python*